Welcome to the United Nations

 Lastly, and while the UNMAS Palestine Programme addresses the threat of explosive remnants of war (ERW), it is aligned with the Oslo Action Plan by the States Parties of the Anti-Personnel Mine Ban Convention in the sense that EORE and the collection of victim data are part of best practice and are as important in providing effective responses to the threat of ERW as they are to the threat of anti-personnel mines.

-Achievements (Oct 2023 - July 2024)
+Achievements (Oct 2023 - Oct 2024)

-• 303 Explosive Hazard Assessments (EHA), including:
+• 559 Explosive Hazard Assessments (EHA) requests responded to, including:

-* 102 for humanitarian sites (IDP shelters and camps, medical and WASH facilities, UN offices etc.)
+* 247 for humanitarian sites (IDP shelters and camps, medical and WASH facilities, UN offices etc.)

-• 226 UN and humanitarian workers received EORE training of trainer (TOT)
+• 354 UN and humanitarian workers received EORE training of trainer (TOT)

 • 1.4 million people received EORE messages through mass media campaigns

-• 56,200 EORE materials distributed to UNRWA, PINGO, NRC, Oxfam, Acted, OCHA, etc.
+• 56,200 EORE materials distributed to UNRWA, PINGO, NRC, Oxfam, Acted, OCHA,

 UNMAS has long been supporting mine action activities in Palestine, both in Gaza and in the West Bank.
 However, since the resumption of hostilities on 7 October 2023, UNMAS operations have considerably evolved to adapt to the emerging needs of local populations and humanitarian partners amidst the ongoing conflict.
-The UNMAS Palestine programme is in a phase of transformation to meet the needs of an unprecedented situation.

 Activities